What is willow bark?

 Willow bark, the bark of several varieties of willow tree, has been used for centuries as a pain reliever.
 The active ingredient in the medicine made from willow bark is called salicin.

 Some people use willow bark as an alternative to aspirin, particularly those that experience chronic headaches or back pain.
 Willow bark is also used in some products to aid weight loss.

-Willow bark comes from the branches of two- to three-year-old willow trees.
-Types of willow trees and shrubs grow all over the world, except for Australia and Antarctica.
-The white willow and black willow are two of the most common willows used for medicinal purposes.
+It comes from the branches of 2- to 3-year-old willow trees.
+Willow trees and shrubs grow all over the world, except for Australia and Antarctica.
+The white willow and black willow are two of the most common willows that are used medicinally.